tpgit/UnOfficialLeptDocs/vs2008/installing-irfanview.rst

  Installing IrfanView to view images
 =====================================

-The ``pixDisplay()`` function is used throughout |leptonlib| to display images for debugging purposes.
+The ``pixDisplay()`` function is used throughout |liblept| to display images for debugging purposes.
 Under Windows this uses the free `IrfanView <http://www.irfanview.com/>`_ image viewer application.
 We have to assume the presence of IrfanView because many Leptonica routines don't use file extensions when naming files.
-Since Windows depends on the file extension to determine a file's type (unlike Linux), it is unable to automatically determine what application to use when opening extensionless files.
+Since Windows depends on the file extension to determine a file's type (unlike Linux), it is unable to automatically determine what application to use when opening extension-less files.
 In addition, unlike other Windows image viewers (for example, `ACDSee's Photo Manager
 <http://store.acdsee.com/store/acd/en_US/DisplayProductDetailsPage/productID.106
 893200>`_), IrfanView will correctly display an image file even if it